shanibt/Earthquake-Data-Visualization-Tool/README.txt

     Splits the date string into 3 different parts and validates that the year, month, and day are possible ad individual values and then together.

-WorkoutProject4-16539648.png
-    Scatterplot that shows the different magnitudes of the number of earthquakes that happened in California on 2023-02-09.
-X-axis is the number of earthquake and Y-axis is the magnitude.